x

 While it's both hopeful and encouraging for potential borrowers that rates will likely be lower at some point this year, it's also important to temper that enthusiasm.
 The reality is that even a 4.25% median federal funds rate would only leave it at about where it was in November-December 2022... and this would still be as high as this rate was back in late 2007.
 As such, this key short-term rate has moved only from about 23-year highs back down to the equivalent of perhaps 17 or 18 year highs.
 The cost of money will be cheaper, but still by no means cheap.

-Just prior to this meeting, futures markets reckoned that there was only slightly more than a 14% chance that another cut of at least a quarter percentage point would come in July.
-After the meeting closed, this expectation diminished further, and about 90% of futures-market contracts now expect no change to come.
-We'll see now these expectations evolve in coming weeks and reference them as needed in our weekly MarketTrends newsletter.
+Just prior to this meeting, futures markets reckoned that there was only slightly more than a 64% chance that a cut of at least a quarter percentage point would come in September.
+After the meeting closed, this expectation diminished, and only 45% of futures-market contracts now expect a change to come, with 55% expecting the Fed to hold policy steady again.
+We'll see how these expectations evolve in coming weeks and reference them as needed in our weekly MarketTrends newsletter.

 Fed's "balance sheet" trends